eGovStack/core-services/idgen/README.md

-# egov-idgen service
+# idgen service

-The egov-idgen service generates new id based on the id formats passed.
+The idgen service generates new id based on the id formats passed.
 The application exposes a Rest API to take in requests and provide the ids in response in the requested format.

 ### DB UML Diagram